robrant/robrant.github.io/_posts/template.markdown

 ---
 layout: post
-title: "Adding authorisation to the lighthouse API"
+title: "Raspberry Pi and GPS"
-date: 2016-04-06 15:30
+date: 2017-02-06 15:30
-categories: future
+categories: Raspberry Pi, GPS
 tags:
+    - Rasberry Pi
+    - GPS
+    - Peripherals
-    - future enhancements
+    - Jessie
-author: "Mark Norman Francis"
+author: "Rich Brantingham"
 ---

 A very basic example of how to provide an API for lighthouse features was added in [pull request #91][pr91].
 As the PR (and the documentation added later in [pull request #127][pr127]) notes, this API provides no authentication.

 If authorisation was needed in the future, here are some broad strategies to
 consider:

  1. Add a randomly generated token to the `Link` model upon creation, and insist this is passed in an HTTP header with every request.

  1. Replace the current code and start using the Django [REST